 If you have any of these symptoms or are concerned, see your doctor as soon as possible.

 Not everyone with these symptoms has bladder cancer.
 These changes might also indicate a bladder irritation or an infection.
 Blood in your urine can also be caused by kidney or bladder stones, and non-cancerous enlargement of the prostate in men.

 Never ignore blood in your urine.
-Even if you’ve noticed blood in the urine only once, and it is painless, see your doctor.
+Even if you've noticed blood in your urine only once and it is painless, see your doctor.

 What are the risk factors?